hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/08-versioned-infrastructure/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
 In order for different teams and individuals to be able to work on the same Terraform code, you need to use a Version Control System (VCS).
-Terraform Cloud can integrate with the most popular VCS systems including GitHub, GitLab and Bitbucket.
+HCP Terraform can integrate with the most popular VCS systems including GitHub, GitLab and Bitbucket.

 You will need a free GitHub.com account for this challenge.
 We recommend using a personal account for training instead your work account (if you have one).